AshleyGNC/Microprocessors-DRAGON12-Light-Trainer/README.md

 level but the player can keep playing until he/she loses, and a score greater than 5 will not displayed.
 The program prevents cheating.

-Further Game specifications and constraints are found in the pdf file.
+Further game specifications and constraints are found in the pdf file.